Queen Elizabeth IIs 70 Years On The Throne: Key Dates - UrduPoint

 - 1953: The Coronation - Queen Elizabeth II's coronation did not happen until the following year.
 She was crowned at Westminster Abbey on June 2, 1953, in front of 8,500 assembled guests.

-The ceremony was the first major televised international event and led to a surge in sales for television sets.
+The ceremony was watched across the world and led to a surge in sales for television sets.

 - 1977: Silver Jubilee - The Queen's 25 years on the throne saw her reaffirm the vow of lifelong service to Britain and the Commonwealth she had made in a speech aged 21 in 1947.